 "...working as a Makeup artist in Las Vegas is the ultimate for me.
 In the 20 years we have lived and worked here, the city has become very cosmopolitan and fashionable.
 With all the photography, film and video work here now, and of course you can't forget the party and wedding makeup, I can't imagine working anywhere else.
 I love doing beauty, glamour and fashion makeups, and Las Vegas Weddings are famous the world over.
 I have found that doing wedding makeup and hair styling to very rewarding on so many levels.
 Making women look beautiful and exciting for their special day is what I enjoy doing.
 It makes me feel so good to know that when I finish they feel happy and proud of how they look...
-Working with non-models, from Realtors, attorneys, doctors, nurses, to CEO's to "Soccer Moms' , doing glamour make-overs and boudoir sessions together with John, we make them all look like models and celebrities...."
+Working with non-models, from realtors, attorneys, doctors, nurses, to CEO's to "Soccer Moms' , doing glamour make-overs and boudoir sessions together with John, we work to make every client look like models and celebrities...."

 -- Christiné Copeland